Tiago Palacios

-Tiago Asahel Palacios (born 28 March 2001) is an Argentine professional footballer who plays as an attacking midfielder for Montevideo City Torque.
+Tiago Asahel Palacios (born 28 March 2001) is a professional footballer who plays as an winger for Estudiantes.
+Born in Argentina, he represents Uruguay at international level.

-Career
+Club career

 Palacios joined the youth system of River Plate in 2011, he remained there for six years before being released in December 2017.
-In February 2018, Palacios moved to Platense.
-He signed his first professional contract on 3 January 2020.
+In February 2018, he moved to Platense.

+Palacios signed his first professional contract with Platense on 3 January 2020.
 He was soon promoted into Juan Pablo Pumpido's first-team squad, with his senior debut arriving on 6 March during a home Primera Nacional defeat to Alvarado; he replaced Gonzalo Bazán with twenty-six minutes remaining.
 His first start came four days later in a Copa Argentina round of sixty-four loss to Deportivo Madryn of Torneo Federal A at the Estadio Ciudad de Caseros.

 Palacios made ten appearances in the club's promotion-winning campaign of 2020.
 On 6 February 2021, Platense revealed that they had reached an agreement with Uruguayan Primera División side Montevideo City Torque for the $380,000 transfer of Palacios.
 Torque didn't officially announce the acquisition until 22 February, a day after the midfielder had made his Argentine Primera División debut in a victory on the road against Argentinos Juniors.
 He scored his first senior goal in his third top-flight appearance on 6 March versus Godoy Cruz.

+International career

+Born in Argentina, Palacios is of Uruguayan descent through his mother.
+In January 2024, he was named in Uruguay's squad for the 2024 CONMEBOL Pre-Olympic Tournament.

+In September 2024, Palacios received his first call-up to the Uruguay national team for FIFA World Cup qualification matches against Paraguay and Venezuela.